 Herman Hermansen acted as dresser from 1885 until 1903.
 The tasks that he performed were many and varied, as described in the linked bio.
 This was a unique role and he was never replaced.

-The evolution of the nursing staff will be touched on in the section relating to Matrons, and a section dealing with the training of nurses at the hospital is under development.
+The evolution of the nursing staff is touched on in the section relating to Matrons, and a section dealing with the training of nurses at the hospital is under development.
 Suffice to say here that Wellington Hospital pioneered in New Zealand the development of a formally trained nursing staff.